Speak with a safari expert

 All in favour say aye (aye)

-By and large, the lemur species are extremely attractive creatures, with thick fluffy coats and striking colouration.
+By and large, lemur species are highly attractive, with thick, fluffy coats and striking colouration.
 The aye-aye could be considered the exception to this particular rule – it looks a little like a creature created by an overly-imaginative fantasy writer.
-Unfortunately for this entirely harmless and unassuming creature, its strange looks have inspired several supernatural and superstitious beliefs.
+Unfortunately for this entirely harmless and unassuming creature, its unusual appearance has inspired several supernatural and superstitious beliefs.
 The local myths around the aye-aye suggest that it is a harbinger of evil, occasionally sneaking into people’s houses to stab them in the neck with its absurdly long finger.
 The unfortunate result is that the aye-aye is often judiciously killed on sight, which may well account for the extinction of its cousin, the giant aye-aye.

 lemurs